I invite you to listen in and call in!

 Technorati Tags:

+in their congregation.
+Furthermore, I still believe in church as a sacred place and would never do or say anything to belittle it.
 That said, it is also my belief that the “faith-built” churches of today are not a continuation of the original church begun by Christ.
 Instead, over the past two millennia, man has created the Church in his image, rather than in God’s.
 The result is that there are some 39,000 separate and different expressions of Christianity around the earth that claim to hold the Truth.

-natural as breathing In a rather straightforward manner, I state in Chapter 7 of The Two Agreements, “As evidenced by the history of all religions, mankind seems to compulsively work to complicate the spiritual life of living in harmony with God, a relating that is as natural as breathing.”
+In a rather straightforward manner, I state in Chapter 7 of The Two Agreements, “As evidenced by the history of all religions, mankind seems to compulsively work to complicate the spiritual life of living in harmony with God, a relating that is as natural as breathing.”
 Indeed, the connecting to God has become so circuitous and convoluted as to be a life’s pursuit, instead of the place from which we live our lives.
 I am reminded of the story of the two cats.
 One is turning in circles chasing its tail.
 The second cat asks him why he is doing such a thing.
 “I was told that happiness abides in the tip of one’s tail.
 And I desperately want happiness.”
 To which the second cat replies, “I have learned that as I peacefully go on my way that happiness is with me and follows me wherever I go.”
 And, certainly, we need not seek something we already possess.

 Indeed, upon examining church history, we find that the original church was not a formal institution, but small groups of people meeting in each other’s homes to spread Christ’s messages.
 The purpose of these meetings was twofold: first, to bring salvation to those who had been born under the first covenant with God and, secondly, to spread the story of Christ’s life and resurrection.
 The Church of today, however, is something altogether different.
 Sadly, it has become a tool to measure our “worthiness”, even one’s worthiness to hold public office and serve society.